 The Perfect Homemade Holiday

 From Sunset Beach, turn to the pages of the Old Bridge Historical Society’s cookbook for some favorite local recipes.
-Oven Fried Scallops and Coconut (un)Fried Shrimp feature the freshest seafood and offer healthier versions of usual deep-fried favorites that are light enough to leave room for heaping helpings of all the scrumptious side dishes!
+Oven Fried Scallops and Coconut (un)Fried Shrimp feature the freshest seafood and offer healthier versions of usual deep-fried favorites that are light enough to leave room for helpings of all the scrumptious side dishes!

-Speaking of sides, in Calabash, a town long celebrated for its abundance of seafood restaurants and signature cooking style, The Oyster Rock offers a bountiful dine-in Thanksgiving dinner along the banks of the Calabash River, as well as tasty take out options.
+Speaking of sides, in Calabash, a town long celebrated for its abundance of seafood restaurants and signature cooking style, The Oyster Rock offers a bountiful dine-in Thanksgiving dinner along the banks of the Calabash River, as well as tasty take-out options.
 If you are doing the cooking, they graciously shared their secret recipe to make traditional Carolina Oyster & Sausage Cornbread Dressing (Stuffing) at home!
 Satisfy the Thanksgiving traditionalist with Roasted Brussel Sprouts with Crumbled Bacon from The Purple Onion Cafe in Shallotte.
 Make it at home or stop by and pick it up as part of a full Thanksgiving feast to-go.

 For a crowd-pleasing dish that will steal the show, replace the roast turkey with a Calabash Steam Pot, a low country boil recipe provided by the Waterfront Seafood Shack.
 Loaded with shrimp, crab, potatoes, corn, and sausage this seafood extravaganza will convert even the hard-core turkey traditionalists in your household.

-If local wine is more your style, choose from award-winning reds, whites and sparking wines from Silver Coast Winery.
-Looking to toast the holiday with cocktail?
-Shake up a Bridgtini, a popular recipe in the Old Bridge Historical Society’s cookbook, which combines vodka, cranberry juice, peach schnapps and a dash of bubbly for a festive toast to the holiday season.
+Every Thanksgiving feast needs the perfect pairing of libations.
+Choose from award-winning reds, whites, and sparking wines from Silver Coast Winery.
+Looking to toast the holiday with a cocktail?
+Shake up a Bridgtini, a popular recipe in the Old Bridge Historical Society’s cookbook, which combines vodka, cranberry juice, peach schnapps, and a dash of bubbly for a festive toast to the holiday season.

 Enjoy your peachy beverage with another recipe from the Old Bridge Historical Society’s cookbook and try your hand at a Cranberry Apple Casserole, a delicious seasonal dessert that pairs perfectly with the Calabash Moscato from Silver Coast Winery.
-Make sure to check the hours for both Silver Coast and Red Hare before heading to pick up libations as hours are likely to change the week of Thanksgiving!
+Make sure to check the hours for both Silver Coast before heading to pick up libations as hours are likely to change the week of Thanksgiving!